Hirosvk/ADTUtils/README.md

 ## Use
 AdtUtilit provides various data types with many practical methods that improve time complexity of the program.
-StackQueue#min/max returns min/max values of Queue content in constant time.
+For example, StackQueue#min/max returns mininum and maximum values of the Queue content in constant time.

 See the Big O table [here][big_o_table] for the detailed analysis.
 [big_o_table]:docs/methods_big_o_table.md